Scattering for wave equations with sources close to the lightcone and prescribed radiation fields: Introduction

-In this section, we present results that allow us to solve the scattering problem in cases when the radiation field does not decay in the exterior.
+In this section, we present results that allow us to solve the scattering problem in situations when the radiation field does not decay in the exterior, corresponding forward solutions with \emph{slowly decaying data}.
 In fact, for \emph{arbitrary} limits

 we find a homogeneous solution in the exterior that matches these limits on the lightcone.